 To benefit from these new opportunities, you need to understand these five key changes in mobile user trends.

-Digital consumers in the US now spend 51% of their time accessing the web via their mobile devices rather than their desktop or laptop computer, and a Facebook research study done in October 2015 revealed that 73% of Facebook users always have their mobile device with them.
-Consumers aged 16-24 spend more than 3.25 hours per day on the web via their mobile device.
+Digital consumers in the US now spend 51% of their time accessing the web via their mobile devices rather than their desktop or laptop computer, and a Facebook research study done in October 2015 revealed that 73% of Facebook users always have their mobile devices with them.
+Consumers aged 16-24 spend more than 3.25 hours per day on the web via their mobile devices.

 Yet according to a recent Forrester survey, in spite of this rapid growth, only 14% of companies are using mobile capabilities to transform their customer’s experience.